cvxgrp/scs/docs/src/install/c.rst

 Makefile
 ^^^^^^^^
-Alternatively you can use the Makefile and manage the libraries yourself
+Alternatively you can use the Makefile and manage the libraries and header files yourself.
+You will need public header files :code:`scs.h` and :code:`scs_types.h` to be available when using SCS in another program.

 .. code:: bash